lirantal/lirantaldotcom/data/blog/2022-10-21_Resources_for_public_speaking_and_conference_cfp_application.md

 of this feels very natural to me already and I have developed my own mechanics of applying to conferences and submitting CFPs

+## A CFP template

+How to structure your CFP application is a very important aspect of submitting a proposal.
+It's not just about the content, but also about how you structure it and how you present it.

+[CFP Template](https://cfptemplate.com) by Colby Fayock is a way to organize and DRY up submitting your conference proposals.
+Another reference to is the following [open source GitHub repository](https://github.com/colbyfayock/cfptemplate.com) it lives on if you want to contribute or customize even further.

 ## Conference tracking websites

 There are dedicated websites that track events world-wide, as well